ranaka01/ChatBot_langchain/README.md

 # LangChain Chatbot with LLAMA3 and Chat History

 This project is a simple chatbot web application built using [LangChain](https://python.langchain.com/), [Streamlit](https://streamlit.io/), and the LLAMA3 model (via Ollama).
-It supports chat history and displays the last four turns of the conversation.
+It supports chat history.

 ## Features
 - Chat with an AI assistant powered by LLAMA3 (gemma3:1b)